Eliot-Roxbergh/static_analysis/README.md

 Unique
   [High] advent2021/3/3.c:77 //Comparison of narrow type with wide type in loop condition [High] advent2021/3/3.c:43
+  //Interesting that this was not discovered by GCC -Wsign-compare, or by clang-tidy.

 Detected by other tools
   [Critical] positives.c:22 // Bug!
 Likely overrunning write
 ```

-Interesting that this was not discovered by GCC -Wsign-compare, or by clang-tidy.

 ## Extras